 What is the difference between Chicken Francaise (Francese) and Chicken Piccata?

 Not really much.
 From what I’ve read, Francaise or Francese are coated with flour then dipped in egg wash then pan fried.
-Piccata, on the other hand, and only coated with flour then pan friend.
+It is said that piccata is only coated with flour then pan friend.
 Also capers are added to the piccata sauce.